Fall 2015 Enrollment

 - Avail, Manhattan’s only crisis pregnancy center

-Annually at the start of the spring semester, the College also observes the King’s Day of Service.
-This event brings students, faculty, and staff out of cubicle and classroom into the City to assist the efforts of local charities and strengthen a culture of service.
+At the start of the spring semester, the College also observes the King’s Day of Service.
+This event brings together students, faculty, and staff to assist the efforts of local charities and strengthen a culture of service.

-Senior students in Business, Finance, PPE, Philosophy and Humanities may all elect to complete a Senior Thesis, while Media, Culture, and the Arts (MCA) and English majors are required to do so.
-Religious and Theological Studies (RTS) majors complete two semesters of Senior Internship/Practicum placement.
-Students in Journalism, Culture and Society (JCS) must complete a Journalism Internship for one semester (three credits).
-Seniors with especially high academic achievement may petition to work with the professor of their choice on an advanced topic.
+Senior students in Politics, Philosophy, and Economics; Business; Finance; Philosophy; and Humanities may all elect to complete a Senior Thesis or Project, while Media, Culture, and the Arts and English majors are required to do so.
+Religious and Theological Studies majors complete two semesters of Senior Internship/Practicum placement, and students in Journalism, Culture, and Society must complete a Journalism Internship.

 Admissions Fall 2015